blinsay/ktk/README.md

+# ktk - Treat a Kinesis stream like a file

 `ktk` is a command line tool for interacting with Kinesis like it's a file.
-See `ktk help` for a list of individual commands, and `ktk help command` for information on a particular command.
+See `ktk help` for a list of subcommands, and `ktk help command` for information on a particular subcommand.

 ```
 $ ktk help
 usage: ktk command [arguments...]

-	help	show help on an individual command
+	help	Show help for an individual command
-	cat	send data to a Kinesis stream
+	cat	  Send data to a Kinesis stream
-	list	list Kinesis streams
+	list	List Kinesis streams
-	tail	print data from the given stream
+	tail	Print data from the given stream
 ```

 #### AWS Credentials